aseslamian/Det-SLAM/README.md

 # Det-SLAM
 Det-SLAM is a visual SLAM system that is robust in dynamic scenarios for RGB-D inputs.
-Using Detctron2 for semantic segmentation and moving object detection.
+It uses Detctron2 for semantic segmentation and moving object detection.

 ## How to run the code
 1- you need to install ORB-SLAM3 on ubuntu (I highly recommend to install ubuntu 18.04):